Pharmacy Residency Program

 - PGY2 Ambulatory Care

-This residency focuses on the development of strong clinical and program management skills through providing care to ambulatory patients in a variety of primary care and specialty clinic settings across our healthcare system.
+This residency focuses on the development of strong clinical and practice management skills through providing care to ambulatory patients in a variety of primary care and specialty clinic settings across our healthcare system.

 The resident will gain additional in-depth experience with research and leadership from a system level.
-There are several elective options and project opportunities for residents to pursue individual interests.
+There are several elective options and project opportunities for residents to pursue based on their individual interests.
+Graduates of the program are well positioned to develop and deliver pharmacy services in either specialty clinics or primary care.

 - PGY2 Critical Care